learn-academy-2023-bravo/week-3-assessment-dmooredidit/interview-questions.md

 3. What is a React component?

-Your answer:Reusable snippets of code that are independent.
+Your answer: Reusable snippets of code that are independent.

 Researched answer: When wanting to reuse certain code, it is stored as a function.
 That function is called when it is time to use that code.